 Let $\mathcal{G}(\mathcal{V},\mathcal{E},X)$ be an attributed graph with node set $\mathcal{V}=\{1,2,...,n\}$ and edge set $\mathcal{E}$, where $X \in \RR^{n\times d}$ denotes node attributes with $d$-dimension.
 A query $Q \subset \mathcal{V}$ is a node set of interest for a certain type of task.
 We denote the subgraph induced by query $Q$ as $\mathcal{G}_Q$ and the node-induced subgraph as $\mathcal{G}_u$, where induced subgraphs are typically within a small number of hops.

-\begin{definition}[Subgraph-based Graph Representation Learning (\textbf{SGRL}) ] Given a query $Q$ of node set over graph $\mathcal{G}$, SGRL aims to learn a representation of the query-induced subgraph $\mathcal{G}_Q$ to make prediction $f(\mathcal{G}_Q)$. $(\cdot)$ is usually a neural network.
-SGRL tasks come with some labeled queries $\{(Q_i,y_i)\}_{i=1}^L$ for supervision and other unlabeled queries $\{Q_i\}_{i=L+1}^{L+N}$ for inference. \end{definition}
+\begin{definition}[Subgraph-based Graph Representation Learning (\textbf{SGRL}) ] Given a query $Q$ of node set over graph $\mathcal{G}$, SGRL aims to learn a representation of the query-induced subgraph $\mathcal{G}_Q$ to make prediction $f(\mathcal{G}_Q)$. $f(\cdot)$ is usually a neural network.
+SGRL tasks come with some labeled queries $\{(Q_i,y_i)\}_{i=1}^L$ for supervision (positive samples) and other unlabeled queries $\{Q_i\}_{i=L+1}^{L+N}$ for inference. \end{definition}

-\textbf{Examples of SGRL Tasks} \emph{Link prediction} seeks to estimate the likelihood of a link between two endpoints in a given graph, where a query $Q$ corresponds to a node pair.
-It can be further generalized to predict links with types over heterogeneous graphs \cite{teru2020inductive} or to predict vascular access \cite{paetzold2021whole} and chemical bond \cite{jumper2021highly} for domain-specific graphs.
+\textbf{Examples of SGRL Tasks} \emph{Link prediction} seeks to estimate the likelihood of a link between two nodes in a given graph, where a query $Q$ corresponds to a node pair.
+It can be further generalized to predict links with types over heterogeneous graphs~\cite{teru2020inductive} or to predict blood vessels~\cite{paetzold2021whole} and chemical bonds~\cite{jumper2021highly} in domain-specific graphs.
 Tasks beyond pairwise relations are named \emph{higher-order pattern prediction}, where a query $Q$ consists of three or more nodes.
-In this work, we consider that given partially observed pairwise relations among queried nodes in $Q$, whether these nodes will establish certain full higher-order relation of interest \cite{srinivasan2021learning,liu2021neural}.
+In this work, we consider that given partially observed pairwise relations among queried nodes in $Q$, whether these queried nodes will establish certain full higher-order relation of interest~\cite{srinivasan2021learning,liu2021neural}.